valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 without an explicit request.

-Valtimo provides an implementation of SSE to allow web clients to listen to specific events or for implementations to create their own events to be sent
+Valtimo provides an implementation of SSE to allow web clients to listen to specific events, and can be used by implementations to create their own events to be sent

 ### Creating events